Roberts guides Dodgers to 1st World Series title in 32 years - WHIZ News

 An emotional Roberts shared hugs with his players after the final out.

+“It’s sinking in pretty quickly,” he said.
+“Obviously, I’m over the moon.”

-He’s taken the Dodgers to the playoffs in each of his five seasons, helping extend their streak of eight consecutive NL West titles.
-But they never reached their ultimate goal and Roberts endured his share of criticism along the way.
+Roberts has taken the Dodgers to the playoffs in each of his five seasons, helping extend their streak of eight consecutive NL West titles.
+But until Tuesday they had never reached their ultimate goal and Roberts endured his share of criticism along the way.

 Roberts got booed in Game 5 by the few fans allowed at Globe Life Field in Arlington, Texas.